Dental Services We OfferRoutine and Emergency Services

 Simpsonville Family Dentistry offers a wide variety of the latest cosmetic dental procedures to help your smile be more beautiful than ever.
 These services include cosmetic porcelain crowns and onlays, porcelain veneers, tooth colored fillings, Zoom! in-office tooth whitening, tray whitening, and dental implants which can enable you to replace one missing tooth to all of your teeth.
 Dr. Gary’s goal is to provide beautiful work that is performed as comfortably and affordably as possible.

-Our Most Requested Procedures
+Our Most Popular Procedures

 Sleep Apnea Dental Appliance